Steffengra/2408_beamforming_demo/README.md

-# Satellite Downlink Beamforming Demo
+# 🛰️ Satellite Downlink Beamforming Demo

-We can form transmission beams by manipulating the phase of a precoding for every antenna-user-link.
+We can form transmission beams by manipulating the phase of every antenna-user-link.
 Number of antennas and users can be varied.
-Pre-calculated "AI solutions" exist for every scenario.
-Note: These are approximations, not the optimum solution.
+Pre-calculated "AI solutions" exist for every scenario. **Note**: These are approximations, not the optimum solution.

 The relevant file to start the GUI demo is `src/gui.py`.

 ![screenshot.png](reports/screenshot.png)

-### How does it work?
+## ⚙️ How does it work?

 - The upper window shows the power gain of the superimposed antenna emissions per user.
 - For the leftmost user only, the inset window shows the phase of each individual antenna emission.